-Learn about the support we provide to dementia researchers who are funded by other organisations.
+We provide support to dementia researchers who are funded by or seeking funding from other organisations.

 Supporting dementia researchers